micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-26-rashi_en.md

 ### passuk 12
 <b>When you finish tithing all the tithes of your produce in the third year.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>When you finish setting aside the tithes of the third year, designate the time for the divesture and the recitation on the eve of Pesach of the fourth year, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>as it is said, “At the end of three years you shall remove, etc.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Here, “at the end of” is said, and below, “at the end of seven years” is said, concerning <i>Hakhel.</i> Just as, there, [it refers to] a festival, so here, [it refers to] a festival.
 Perhaps, just as there [it refers to] the Succos festival, so here, [it refers to] the Succos festival?
 The Torah therefore teaches, ‘When you complete tithing the tithes of the third year’ — the festival during which the tithes are completed, which is Pesach, since there are many trees which are harvested after Succos.
 Thus, the tithes of the third [year] are completed at Pesach of the fourth [year], and if anyone delayed his tithes, Scripture requires that he divest his property of them.
-<b>The year of the tithe.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>The year when the tithing obligation is for only one of the two tithes which were applicable during the two preceding years; during the first and second years of the <i>Shemittah</i> cycle, the obligation is for the first tithe — as it is said, “. . .when you take, from the Israelites, the tithe...” — and the second tithe, as it is said, “You shall eat, before Hachem your God, the tithe of your grain, wine, and oil.”
+<b>The year of the tithe.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>The year when the tithing obligation is for only one of the two tithes which were applicable during the two preceding years; during the first and second years of the <i>Shemittah</i> cycle, the obligation is for the first tithe — as it is said, “. . .when you take, from the Israelites, the tithe...” — and the second tithe, as it is said, “You shall eat, before Adonoy your God, the tithe of your grain, wine, and oil.”
 Hence, there are two tithes.
 Here the teaching is that, during the third year, there is an obligation only for one of those two tithes — which one?
 The first tithe, and in place of the second tithe, he must give the tithe for the indigent.
 For it is said here, “You have given to the Levi,” his due — thus, the first tithe.
 “To the proselyte, orphan, and widow” — this is the tithe for the indigent.
 <b>So that they may eat within your portals to their satisfaction.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Supply them with enough to satisfy them.
 We derive from here that one may not reduce the gift to the poor person at the threshing area to <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>less than half a <i>kav</i> of wheat.

 ### passuk 13
-<b>You shall declare before Hachem, your God.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Acknowledge that you gave your tithes.
+<b>You shall declare before Adonoy, your God.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Acknowledge that you gave your tithes.
 <b>I have divested my estate of sacred material.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This refers to the second tithe and the fourth-year fruit, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and teaches you that if one tarried with his two year tithes, and did not bring them up to Jerusalem, he must bring them up now.
 <b>And have also presented it to the Levi.</b> This refers to the first tithe. <b>Also.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This includes the <i>terumah</i>-gift, and the first fruits.
 <b>The proselyte, the orphan, and the widow.</b> This refers to the indigent tithe.